chandanhpcic/docs/source/manual/how-tos/nginx_waf.rst

 -------

-If you trigger the WAF by creating a request looking evil to the WAF, you should get a message in the server error log as well as an OPNsense branded error page (Request Denied For Security Reasons).
+If you trigger the WAF by creating a request looking evil to the WAF, you should get a message in the server error log as well as an Reticen8 branded error page (Request Denied For Security Reasons).

 You may use curl to trigger it (if you block the following SQL keywords):